-Improved Prosthetic Hand Gains A Lighter Touch And Easy Grip
+Improved Prosthetic Hand Has A Lighter Touch And Easy Grip

 Keven Walgamott, a real estate agent who lost his left hand and part of his arm in an electrical accident in 2002, got emotional when he was able to clasp his hands together and "feel" the space between his thumb and his index finger using a 3D-printed prosthetic hand in 2016.